Why Do We Find LinkedIn So Cringe?

 As shown by Wallake’s deeply memed misstep, there is another problem that emerges when you try to marry the personal with the business-first focus of LinkedIn.
 Navigating work hierarchies is a minefield at the best of times.
 When you add in the unknowable variable of social media, it gets exponentially harder.

-Having personal feelings about big business decisions is perfectly legitimate and you can see how a person might conclude that being more real about how hard it can be to make someone redundant would be humanizing.
-But context is key and when you are in a position of power, publicly centering your feelings isn’t humanizing.
-In fact, it shows a lack of awareness of what behavior is appropriate on a public platform that is very clearly business-focused.
-It puts the emotional responses of the boss and the worker on a level playing field.
-(After going viral, Wallake apologized, saying his intent was not to "victimize" himself.)
+Having personal feelings about big business decisions is perfectly legitimate and you can see how a person might conclude that being more 'real' about how hard it can be to make someone redundant would be humanising.
+But context is key and when you are in a position of power, publicly centring your feelings isn’t humanising.
+In fact, it shows a dislocation from what behaviour is appropriate on a public platform that is very clearly business-focused.
+It puts the emotional responses of the boss and a worker on a level playing field.
+(After going viral, Wallake apologised, saying his intent was not to "victimise" himself.)

 The hierarchy of power on LinkedIn is already confusing without trying to dodge those blunders.
-As a social media platform, it enables networking between people from the most senior to those just starting out, whose paths would otherwise not cross.
-In theory, this is helpful in creating a more equitable workplace but the paid-for feature (which costs from a minimum of $39.99 a month for jobseekers to $139.99 a month for recruiters) undermines that supposedly egalitarian nature.
-As a free user, you are only sometimes told who has visited your profile and can only message some people, but when you pay a monthly fee you can message people you are not connected to on InMail and see who views your profile, arguably giving those with more disposable income an advantage in the already competitive job market.
+As a social media platform it enables networking between people from the most senior to those just starting out, whose paths would otherwise not cross.
+In theory this is helpful in creating a more equitable workplace but the paid-for feature (which costs from a minimum of £29.99 a month for jobseekers to £109.99 a month for recruiters) undermines that supposedly egalitarian nature.
+As a free user, you are only sometimes told who has visited your profile and can only message some people but when you pay a monthly fee you can message people you are not connected to on InMail and see who views your profile, arguably giving those with more disposable income an advantage in the already competitive job market.

-Finding work right now is hard enough without navigating crying CEO selfies, paid-for features, or the deep discomfort of speaking in your work persona online.
-That doesn’t stop LinkedIn from being an incredibly useful tool, especially for people entering their industry for the first time or for marginalized people trying to overcome the many barriers they face in the world of work, whether that’s navigating neurodiversity in a neurotypical workspace or celebrating women in male-dominated industries.
-Frankly, if being a LinkedInfluencer is helping you pay the bills during a cost-of-living crisis, why would a little bit of embarrassment stop you?
-It is, after all, just a place for your professional self to exist — one of the many digital avatars we increasingly rely on to get through modern life.
+Finding work right now is hard enough without navigating crying CEO selfies, paid-for features or the deep discomfort of speaking in your work persona online.
+That doesn’t stop LinkedIn from being an incredibly useful tool, especially for people entering their industry for the first time or for marginalised people trying to surmount the many barriers they face in the world of work, whether that’s navigating neurodiversity in a neurotypical workspace or celebrating women in male-dominated industries.
+Frankly, if being a LinkedInfluencer is helping you pay the bills during a cost of living crisis, why would a little bit of embarrassment stop you?
+It is, after all, just a place for your professional self to exist – one of the many digital avatars we increasingly rely on to get through modern life.

 It’s just for everyone’s benefit to remember that bringing the personal into the professional doesn’t always read the way you want it to.
 The jargon doesn’t need an inspiring story to set it off.
 That’s how you end up scrolling past posts about how the birth of your former colleague Brian’s daughter taught him the importance of scheduling in project management.